 Note that this post covers Downtown Disney at Disneyland (in Anaheim, California), not Walt Disney World’s version of the same, which is now called Disney Springs.
 In terms of a quick overview, Downtown Disney abuts Disneyland and California Adventure on one side (it’s a 5 minute walk from the parks), passes by Disney’s Grand Californian Hotel & Spa, and ends on the other side at Disneyland Hotel.

-Downtown Disney admission is free, and parking is also free for up to 2 hours, or up to 4 hours with validation from select locations (basically, the AMC Theater).
+Downtown Disney admission is free, and parking is also free for 3 hours with a $20 minimum purchase and validation from any Downtown Disney location.
+Up to 5 hours of parking is free with validation from any Downtown Disney table service restaurant.
 Hours are typically 7 a.m. until midnight, with most stores opening after 7 a.m., and closing before midnight.

 There are a mix of retail stores and restaurants at Downtown Disney, much like what you’d find at any outdoor mall in Southern California.
-The unique anchor tenants at Downtown Disney are World of Disney and ESPN Zone.
-Popular restaurants include Earl of Sandwich, Catal, Rainforest Cafe, Naples & Napolini, Splitsville, Sprinkles Cupcakes, and Ralph Brennan’s Jazz Kitchen.
+The unique anchor tenants at Downtown Disney are World of Disney and Splitsville.
+Popular restaurants include Earl of Sandwich, Catal, Naples & Napolini, Sprinkles Cupcakes, and Ralph Brennan’s Jazz Kitchen.

 During the day, Downtown Disney is less crowded than Disneyland and Disney California Adventure.
 At night and on weekends, in particular, it can get quite busy with a mix of tourists, locals, and people walking from their hotel or the Mickey & Friends Parking Structure to the parks.